microsoft/vscode/README.md

 Works on both Windows and Mac.

 ##Features
-* Linting (PyLint, Pep8, Flake8 with config files)
+* Linting (PyLint, Pep8, Flake8 with config files and plugins)
 * Intellisense and autocompletion
 * Code formatting (autopep8, yapf, with config files)
 * Renaming, Viewing references, Going to definitions, Go to Symbols